 A call centre offers support only through phones.
-Whereas through customer support automation, you can talk to your customers on live chat (on website and in-app), SMS, WhatsApp, Social Media (Facebook Messenger and Instagram) or any other platform of choice.
+Whereas through the automated call centre, you can talk to your customers on website chatbots, voicebots, live chat, SMS, WhatsApp, Social Media (Viber, Facebook Messenger and Instagram) or other platforms of customers’ choice.

-With customer support automation, your messages can contain text, images, videos, voice messages, attachments, etc.
+And it’s not limited to just a channel of communication.
+You have options with medium too.
+With customer support automation, your conversations can range from text, images, videos, voice messages, attachments, maps, etc.

 A company is dependent on the call centre agent to record the customer conversation and document it later to sync across platforms.
 It’s not real-time and increases the chance of errors.

-But if your company is automating customer support, conversations are automatically recorded, saved and synced with your CRM in real-time.
+But if your company is automating call centres for customer support, conversations are automatically recorded, saved and synced with your CRM, ERP, and other customer data platforms (CDPs) in real-time.

-With customer support automation, not only can your customers reach out to you on multiple platforms, but their previous chat is also synchronized across platforms.
+With customer support automation, not only can your customers reach out to you on multiple platforms, but their previous chat is also synchronised across platforms.
 This results in a delightful customer experience.

 Call centres are expensive.
 Period.

 On the other hand, you can automate 80% of your customer support queries, requiring agents to solve only the remaining 20%.
-This improves the agent’s productivity, reduces agent training costs, overhead costs, and increases customer satisfaction.
-All at a fraction of the costs.
+This improves the agent’s productivity, reduces agent training costs, and overhead costs, and increases customer satisfaction.
+All at a fraction of the costs involved in call centres.

 You can customise your messaging to meet brand guidelines, helping in a strong brand recall.
-Additionally, you can send emails, WhatsApp message, or SMS to market new products/features.
+With call centre automation through conversational AI, you can send personalised emails, WhatsApp messages, or SMS to market new products/features.

 The advantages of such messaging are that you can personalise them, are non-intrusive and have a high open-rate.